-5.C.7 For Emission Point AB-002, the permittee shall report any hourly gas flow rate that exceeds 6,000 scfh when both the Auxiliary Boiler No. 1 (Emission Point AB-001) and the Cogeneration Facility (Emission Point AB-003) are in operation.
-The date and hour of each such occurrence shall be recorded and reported in the semiannual report submitted in accordance with Condition 5.A.4.
+5.C.6 For Emission Point AB-002, the permittee shall report any hourly gas flow rate that exceeds 6,000 scfh when both the Auxiliary Boiler No. 1 (Emission Point AB-001) and the Cogeneration Facility (Emission Point AB-003) are in operation.
+The date and hour of each such occurrence shall be recorded and reported in the semi-annual report required by Condition 5.A.4.